Feedback Capacity of Gaussian Channels Revisited: Introduction

 \subsection{Background and Previous Work}

-We revisit the problem of communication over a Gaussian feedback channel with colored noise $z=(z_1, z_2, ...)$ and $z_k = 0$ for $k\le 0$ (see Figure \ref{fig1}).
+We revisit the problem of communication over a Gaussian feedback channel with possibly colored noise $z=(z_1, z_2, ...)$, $z_k = 0$ for $k\le 0$ (see Figure \ref{fig1}).
 More precisely, let $W\in\{1, 2, 3, ..., 2^{nR}\}$ be the message to be transmitted over the Gaussian communication channel